 Www.cannabisinstitute.org/wp-content/uploads/2011/08/Russo_Tale_of_Two_Cannabinoids_Med_Hypoth_2006.pdf.
 Introduction to the Endocannabinoid System.
 Dustin Sulak, DOMaine Integrative Healthcare As you read this review of the scientific literature regarding the therapeutic effects of cannabis and cannabinoids, one thing will become quickly evident: cannabis has a profound influence on the human body.

 The results of this study, led by researchers from Stony Brook University, were published March 16 in the Proceedings of the National Academy of Sciences.
 Endocannabinoids are known to play a role in numerous physiological processes including appetite, memory, and pain.
-Beyond Marijuana: Endocannabinoids and Therapies.
+Researchers had long suspected that endocannabinoids needed a specific transporter that would ferry them to the location where they are broken down.
+The breakdown of AEA requires two factors.
+"Inhibiting FABPs could potentially raise the levels of AEA in the brain’s synapses," said Dr. Beyond Marijuana: Endocannabinoids and Therapies.